aneoconsulting/ArmoniK.CLI/README.md

 There exists additional options to connect to clusters that use TLS.
 In addition, to simplify the usage of the CLI, you can set the default values for the `--endpoint` and the others connection options using a configuration file.

+You don't need to specify the endpoint if you exported the AKCONFIG variable when prompted to when deploying an ArmoniK cluster, because that environment variable points to a pre-filled configuration.

 To list available commands and options, you can use the `--help` or `-h` option:

 ```bash